 Bungalows

-Bungalows often have excellent solar potential — large roof area relative to floor space, and no scaffolding required (or minimal scaffolding), saving £400-£800.
-The roof pitch is sometimes shallower than two-storey houses, which can actually improve summer generation.
+Bungalows often have excellent solar potential — large roof area relative to floor space, and no scaffolding required (or minimal scaffolding at eaves height only).
+This saves £400-£800 compared to a two-storey installation.
+The roof pitch is sometimes shallower than two-storey houses, which can actually improve summer generation at UK latitudes.

 Flats and Apartments

-Individual flat owners generally cannot install solar on shared roofs without freeholder and management company permission.
-Options include:
+Individual flat owners generally cannot install solar on shared roofs without freeholder and management company permission — and even with permission, the logistics of shared roof space, maintenance responsibility, and benefit allocation make it complex.

 Listed Buildings and Conservation Areas

 Listed buildings require Listed Building Consent before installing solar panels.
-This does not mean panels are prohibited — many listed buildings now have solar — but the application process adds 8-12 weeks and the planners may require specific panel types or positions that do not affect the character of the building.
+This does not mean panels are prohibited — many listed buildings now have solar — but the application adds 8-12 weeks and planners may require specific panel positions (rear elevations only) or in-roof integrated systems rather than on-roof mounted panels.
+In-roof systems cost approximately 20-30% more than standard on-roof mounting but sit flush with the roof surface.

 In conservation areas, panels on a rear roof slope that are not visible from a public highway are generally permitted development.
-Front-facing panels may need planning permission.
-Check with your local planning authority before proceeding.
+Front-facing panels typically need planning permission.
+Check with your local planning authority before engaging an installer.

 New Build Properties